 Low light.
 Soy candles.
-Essential oils puffing out the scent of lavender and mint, pan flute (or jazz flute, whatever floats your boat) playing in the background and a birthing bath set at ambient temperature filled with silk water lilies.
+Essential oils puffing out the scent of lavender and mint.
+Pan flute (or jazz flute, whatever floats your boat) playing in the background.
+And a birthing bath set at ambient temperature filled with silk water lilies.

 But sometimes reality can look a bit different (and that is totally okay!).

 On the 3rd January, 2015, our son received his eviction notice when I was induced at 42 weeks.
 Which meant the birthing experience was as far from ‘natural’ as possible.
 Even the hormone to bring on labour was fake.

 During the 12-hour labour I was strapped to a fetal monitor, IV drip and urine catheter that prevents your bladder from exploding.
 I couldn’t sit in a bath, let alone get up and walk to the window.

 She floated in on a white fluffy cloud with her magic trolley of make-the-pain-go-away drugs.
-She rattled off some legal mumbo jumbo about the implications of anesthesia in between contractions, but I profusely accepted the terms and conditions and had never been happier to get a 10-inch needle inserted into my spine.
+She rattled off some legal mumbo jumbo about the implications of anesthesia in between contractions.
+But I profusely accepted the terms and conditions.
+And had never been happier to get a 10-inch needle inserted into my spine.